ansible/ansible/docs/docsite/rst/reference_appendices/tower.rst

 .. important::

-  Red Hat Ansible Automation Platform will soon be available on Microsoft Azure. `Sign up to preview the experience <https://www.redhat.com/en/engage/ansible-microsoft-azure-e-202110220735>`_.
+  Red Hat Ansible Automation Platform is available on multiple cloud platforms.
+See `Ansible on Clouds <https://access.redhat.com/documentation/en-us/ansible_on_clouds/2.x>`_ for details.

 `Red Hat Ansible Automation Platform <https://www.ansible.com/products/automation-platform>`_ (RHAAP) is an integrated solution for operationalizing Ansible across your team, organization, and enterprise.
 The platform includes a controller with a web console and REST API, analytics, execution environments, and much more.